abumsd7/abumsd7.github.io/_posts/2023-09-02-Master-procrastinator.md

 Thus, a new master of procrastination was born!

-### Going beyond deadlines???
+## Going beyond deadlines???

 Is it still procrastination if you delay your work so late that it goes beyond the deadlines?
 No!
 Definitely not.
 That's just being lazy.
 (This article was started on September 2 and finished on November 26.
 It stayed in draft for close to 3 months.
 But there were no deadlines for me to complete it on time, so...)

-Congratulations if you read this fully in one go, right after opening the link.
-You have failed the Procrastinator test and must be a diligent smart worker.
-If you had read a little and planned to read it in parts later, you might have some innate skill for being the Master Procrastinator.
-If you cheated and skipped to the last part to see the ending, you might be **_Just an Ordinary ~~Person~~ Procrastinator_**.
-Or you are just lazy.
+Congratulations if you read this fully in one go, right after opening the link, you have failed the Procrastinator test and must be a **diligent smart worker**.
+If you had read a little and planned to read it in parts later, you might have some innate skill for being the **Master Procrastinator**.
+If you cheated and skipped to the last part to see the ending, you might be **🎼 Just an Ordinary ~~Person~~ Procrastinator 🎼...** Or you are just lazy.
 Or you didn't want to waste your precious time.
 Which makes you, a smart worker...
 I guess?

 _(Disclaimer: This article has some satirical elements, with a dose of some Instagram Reels/YouTube Shorts/LinkedIn Posts/"X"witter Quotes Motivation.
 You may or may not take it seriously.
 Overuse of the term "procrastination" is regretted.)_